misotanni/misotanni.github.io/fjs/en/examples.md

 Surely you've seen the [introductory video](https://youtu.be/38I3cylJlW4) for the FJS, which I've placed on the main page.
 Here, you can see a [score](../assets/examples/intro-music.pdf) of the music used in it, written of course in the FJS, also with a comparison.

+(\*) **Note about the score:** It's not possible to write the 101st harmonic in either Helmholtz-Ellis or Johnston.
+Instead, the score reads 128/81 (Helmholtz-Ellis) or 8/5 (Johnston) at that position.

 <audio controls><source src="../assets/compare/intro-music.mp3" type="audio/mpeg"></audio>

 ## Videos